casework/CASE-Implementation-XRY/examples/README.md

 All files in this directory with the extension `.jsonld` will automatically be validated using a GitHub Action that confirms their conformance to CASE v0.6.0.

 All artifacts and sources must be publicly releasable.
-One option is to use images from the Digital Copora such as the [Android 10](https://digitalcorpora.org/corpora/cell-phones/android-10).
+One option is to use images from the Digital Corpora such as the [Android 10](https://digitalcorpora.org/corpora/cell-phones/android-10).